VIPER VANTAGE OGI GAS LEAK DETECTION SYSTEM SOLUTION

 Go here to get a quote and start detecting gas leaks now:

-There are a number of gas leak detector technologies available for the LDAR operator.
+There are a number of gas leak detector/detection technologies available in the oil and gas industry for the LDAR operator.
 They vary in their abilities to identify methane and other gas leaks, pinpoint the location of the leak, and whether or not they can help quantify the concentration of the gas leaks.
 And, they will all have varying cost implications.

 Handheld Optical Gas Imaging (OGI) gas leak detectors have shown themselves to be fantastic tools for productivity improvements among LDAR operators, and the technology improves the LDAR process significantly.